 Zoe Ebner

 Zoe Ebner is an undergraduate community-centered design major from Rochester, New York.
 She is interested in equity within communities through access and transportation.
-As the TRC’s Program Outreach Assistant, Zoe maintains the website, distributes content for the social media accounts, and conducts outreach for TRC.
+Zoe assists with maintaining the website, distributes content for the social media accounts, and conducts outreach for TRC.

 Owen Palcsik